-The OIG designated Virginia Grebasch, Counsel to the IG, to serve as the DOE Whistleblower Protection Coordinator.
-DOE Federal employees, contactors and grantees can obtain information about whistleblower issues by contacting: IGwhistleblowerhelp@hq.doe.gov.
+DOE Federal employees, contactors and grantees can contact the DOE Whistleblower Protection Coordinator and obtain information about whistleblower issues by contacting: IGwhistleblowerhelp@hq.doe.gov.

 An additional resource for information is the DOE Ombudsman, who provides traditional ombudsman services to employees, supervisors, and management personnel regarding work-related concerns.
 Employees can contact DOE’s Office of the Ombudsman at: email@example.com.
 This office is not a component of the OIG.

 A "whistleblower" is an individual who reports information he/she reasonably believes evidences:

 - A violation of any law, rule, or regulation

 - Gross mismanagement: substantial risk of significant adverse impact on mission

 - Gross waste of funds: more than a debatable expenditure

 - Abuse of authority: an arbitrary decision for personal gain and/or to injure others